-How can you look the best in your corporate headshot and why does it matter?
+How can you look the best in your corporate headshot and why does your LinkedIn photo matter?

 Below are some tips to help you better prepare for your session to create the perfect corporate headshot for LinkedIn.
 Please reach out to us so we can help you make it happen!

-How should your hair, makeup and outfit look for your professional portrait?
+How should your hair, makeup and what to wear for a professional headshot?

 • Unnecessary wrinkles in your coat or blouse can be a huge pain to avoid and eliminate, but it is worth the effort!
-For corporate headshots, usually what matters is from the breast pocket up for a nice tight portrait as would be used on LinkedIn or many companies profiles.
-For these portraits it is best to let your hands just fall to the sides.
+When people wonder what to wear for professional headshots, they have to keep in mind that usually what matters is from the breast pocket up for a nice tight portrait as would be used on LinkedIn or many companies profiles.
+For these professional headshots, it is best to let your hands just fall to the sides.
 It may not feel as natural as having a hand in the pocket or your arms folded, but your coat(and us in Photoshop) will thank you as it stays crisp and symmetrical.

-• Complicated jewelry and neck lines are the next thing to pass on.
+• Complicated jewelry and necklines are the next things to pass on.
 This is about making your introduction, simplicity is good here, pearls are great, a nice clean neckline is great, simple ties and a simple white or blue shirt will also keep a suit looking sharp and timeless.
 A necklace that hangs down low will end up cropped and just show a couple of distracting lines in the image and that overly patterned shirts or ties can become dated.

-How should I pose for my professional portrait?
+How should I pose for my professional headshots?

 • There is a general rule that goes into the direction you should be turned for your business headshot.
 If possible your body should be facing toward the light a little bit which is commonly called ‘short lighting.’
 When you’re turned away from the light it is called broad lighting, this could cause you to seem wider than you are, though in some cases it works well, so don’t count it out.
 Have the photographer photograph you from both angles to give you both options, but also note that some corporate directories and marketing managers dictate the guidelines of how everyone should look, so this may not be an option.